MurderDronesGuy/WebProxy/README.md

 Features a blacklist system.

 Setting up the proxy is pretty easy, in your console type "npm install" (in the folder in which the proxy is contained), and wait for it to finish downloading.
 Then run "npm start" and your web proxy should be ready for use.
+This will not work through localhost on a school server, although it will still work on servers that can be hosted at school, e.g. repl.it.